 “There were very strong views, and they were virtually unanimous against the trade,” she said.

-This story demonstrates that the administration’s failure to obey the law requiring 30 days advance notice to Congress is more than must a minor procedural issue.
+This story demonstrates that the administration’s failure to obey the law requiring 30 days advance notice to Congress is more than just a minor procedural issue.
 Given the strong opposition of congressional leaders – including liberal Democrats such as Senator Feinstein – it is very possible that the deal really would have been “torpedoed” had the administration followed the law.
 And we could have avoided a shortsighted and unethical deal with terrorists that is likely to endanger both soldiers and innocent civilians.